-SBRT is an outpatient treatment and each treatment takes between 40 and 60 minutes.
+SBRT is an outpatient treatment and each treatment takes between 20 and 40 minutes.
 During the treatment, patients lie on a special body length bean bag moulded to the body’s shape to help stay still.
 Usually, patients feel well during and after the treatment session, and most of the common side effects can be easily controlled with medication.

 How Effective is Radiation Therapy for Liver Cancer?

 So far, there is no high-standard research comparing different types of therapies for liver cancer.
 SBRT is relatively new compared to surgery and RFA, but international experience over the last decade has shown promising results.
-7-10 out of 10 cancers are successfully treated (75-100%).
+Liver SABR has a tumour control rate of 70-95% as evidenced in many reviews1.
 Survival after treatment depends on how healthy the remaining liver is and also the extent to which the cancer is affecting the liver and the rest of the body.